 Ovarian set point

-But what about your friend who did not do lose her period even on a keto diet?
-Different women are more or less vulnerable to hypothalamic amenorrhea depending on their ancestry.
-According to evolutionary biologist Grazyna Jasienska in her book Fragile Wisdom, different women have different “ovarian set points,” which means different requirements for food energy to be able to ovulate.
+But what about your friend who successfully followed a keto diet and did not lose her period?
+She is simply calibrated differently.
+That’s because different women are more or less vulnerable to hypothalamic amenorrhea, depending on their ancestry.
+According to evolutionary biologist Grazyna Jasienska’s book Fragile Wisdom, different women have different “ovarian set points,” which means different requirements for food energy to ovulate.

 Energy is the key to understanding ovarian function. ~ Dr. Grazyna Jasienska